A Political Romance: Background

+Church politics

-At the time of writing, Sterne was an Anglican clergyman in Sutton-on-the-Forest, North Yorkshire, hoping to gain a better position from John Fountayne, the Dean of York.
-Fountayne was a college acquaintance of Sterne's; when Fountayne was appointed as Dean in 1747, Sterne looked to him for patronage.
+At the time of writing, Sterne was an Anglican clergyman in Sutton-on-the-Forest, North Yorkshire, hoping to gain a better position from John Fountayne, the Dean of York.Fountayne was a college acquaintance of Sterne's; when Fountayne was appointed as Dean in 1747, Sterne looked to him for patronage.
 Among other favours for Fountayne, Sterne maintained copies of all of Fountayne's correspondence with an ambitious ecclesiastical lawyer, Francis Topham, documenting their bitter rivalry.
-(Note: For various reasons, Fountayne was also allied with William Herring (cousin of the archbishop Thomas Herring), and Topham was also allied with the archbishop Matthew Hutton and with Sterne's uncle, Jacques Sterne, whose former patronage Sterne had lost in 1742.)
 Topham felt that Fountayne unfairly overlooked him when granting the land patent for Pocklington and Pickering, which Fountayne gave to a Dr. Braithwaite and then (in 1751) to Sterne.
-(Note: The value of this post was the subject of dispute: Topham claimed that it provided an income of roughly ten pounds a year; Fountayne said the profits were half that, at five guineas a year.)
 Topham spread a rumour that Fountayne had promised him the post and betrayed his word, prompting Fountayne and Sterne to denounce Topham's version of events at a public dinner.
 Other grievances included a disagreement about a temporary preacher to be appointed at York Minster, and another minor post that Fountayne granted to a William Stables rather than to Topham.
 In 1758, Topham wanted John Gilbert (the new Archbishop of York) to grant him a prestigious post permanently, removing the ability for future archbishops to redistribute the post.
 Fountayne opposed Topham and the post was not granted, spurring Topham to lash out publicly in what became a small pamphlet war.
 Although the pamphlets primarily address the decade-old conflict about Pocklington and Pickering, Sterne's A Political Romance firmly argues that Topham's motivation was the more recent snub from the archbishop.